iDataist/Deploy-an-Application-to-AWS-with-CircleCI-and-Ansible/README.md

 ![](screenshots/SCREENSHOT10.png)
 4. When a change has been pushed to GitHub main branch, it will trigger the pipeline and deploy the backend and frontend of the app to aws.
 ![](screenshots/main.png)
-5. The app allows you to add new employees.The frontend URL can be obtained through CloudFront.
+5. The app allows you to add new employees.
+The frontend URL can be obtained through CloudFront.
 The backend URL can be seen through EC2.
 ![](screenshots/URL02.png)
 ![](screenshots/URL04.png)
 ![](screenshots/URL03.png)